ITP Inspection and Test Plan

 An ITP ensures that quality standards, specifications, and regulatory requirements are met at various stages of the process.

-In construction, a concrete ITP would cover the required testing and inspection activities necessary to ensuring it meets design specifications before completion of work.
+In construction, a concrete ITP would cover the required testing and inspection activities necessary to ensuring the concrete meets design specifications before completion of work.

-In piping fabrication and ITP would involve checking weld quality, nde and pressure testing on pipe spools before being shipped to a jobsite.
+In piping fabrication a spool fab ITP would involve checking the weld quality, NDE and pressure testing of pipe spools before being shipped to a jobsite.

 What is on an ITP Inspection and Test Plan?